Observing Earth From Space (OEFS)

 Campbell, J and R. Wynne, Introduction to Remote Sensing, 5th Edition, The Guilford Press, 2011.

-Ron Smith (G&G) and Xuhui Lee (F&ES) – plus Mark Ashton and Karen Seto (F&ES), Walter Jetz (EEB) and other faculty and staff.
+Xuhui Lee (ENV) – plus Mark Ashton and Karen Seto (ENV), Walter Jetz (EEB) and other faculty and staff.

 Weekly lab reports, mid-term exam, student research project.